The excessive use of technical language in international development can keep vital information away from the people who need it the most.

-Gender-sensitive multi-sectoral capacity building facilitates knowledge sharing and engages stakeholders in inclusive green growth.
+Gender-empowering multi-sectoral capacity building facilitates knowledge sharing and engages stakeholders in inclusive sustainability.

 If you understood that sentence, you probably work in the world of international development.